 - File form NR 303 (NR 303 – Declaration of Eligibility for Benefits under a tax treaty for a hybrid entity).

-US Canada tax treaty has been amended quite a few times.
-You can find more information on the treatment of fiscally transparent entities between US and Canada in a technical explanation by the department of treasury and a recent tax interpretation by CRA on Application of Articles IV(6) and X(6) of the Canada-US Treaty
+The US-Canada tax treaty has been amended quite a few times.
+You can find more information on the treatment of fiscally transparent entities between the US and Canada in a technical explanation by the department of treasury and a recent tax interpretation by CRA on the Application of Articles IV(6) and X(6) of the Canada-US Treaty

 b) If an LLC has filed an election to be taxed as a Corporation with IRS?